Last updated Last updated April 27, 2026

 Submit your first, middle, and last name, then check the box to confirm it’s your legal name.
 If you’ve ever used an alias, you can click the “add another name” link to enter it as well.
 Click “Continue.”

-Step 9: Select the matching record
+Step 9: Select a matching record

 Step 10: Click “Continue” on the verification page